 The solution is to improve your home’s envelope which is the air and thermal barrier to the outside.
 Your walls and insulation are part of the envelope.
 Your home is more comfortable with a stronger envelope and the room over your garage most likely has a low quality envelope when it comes to insulation.

-If you want to enjoy your bonus room, call us today to discuss drill and fill insulation.
+If you want to enjoy your bonus room, contact us today to discuss drill and fill insulation.